 The people of our generation need the bread of life.
 Too long have they been fed with the husks of human philosophy.
-While souls hunger for pure, simple, nourishing food, seminary-trained shepherds choke them on indigestive material.
+While souls hunger for pure, simple nourishing food, seminary-trained shepherds choke them on indigestive material.
 Let us go back to the simplicity of the gospel.
 God's power to save.
 Preach the word.
 Expound the scriptures.
-Enlighten minds with Bible completion of a series of treatments at the University of California Medical Center at Los Angeles.
+Enlighten minds with Bible truth.

+Brother Paul Mackey-As we go to press, Bro.
+Paul Mackey is somewhat improved.
+He is nearly at the completion of a series of treatments at the University of California Medical Center at Los Angeles.
 He very much appreciates the prayers and interest otherwise that good brethren and sisters have shown him, and continue to show.
 He still needs our prayers.
 What an inspiration in faith, outlook and strength is Paul!!
-God bless him and may his tribe increase the world
+God bless him and may his tribe increase the world over.